Low oil pressure is something no one wants, but it happens more often than you think.

 A good place to start troubleshooting, low oil pressure conditions, is at the dipstick.
 Check the oil level to see that it is, at the proper level.

-Consequently, when your engine has low oil pressure, friction between different parts increases.
+So, when your engine has low oil pressure, friction between different parts increases.
 As a result, you could see, a decline in engine performance.
-So, watch out for common signs of decreased engine performance; such as a reduction in fuel economy, loss of power, and engine stalling.
+Therefore, watch out for common signs of, decreased engine performance; such as a reduction in fuel economy, loss of power, and engine stalling.

 Common Symptoms Of A Low Oil Pressure: